hedmanw/life-insights/README.md

 > If you're a doctor, you're going to have to cut up dead corpses, otherwise you don't know what's inside. [somehow regarding Erlang and uptime in telecom applications]

 Lecture 8

+> Did you hear about mutex back in the nursery?

+Lecture 8